 Please notify school in writing if your child will be absent in order to receive treatment.
-If your child has to leave school during lesson time for any reason, (e.g. to attend a dental or hospital appointment) please would you put the request in writing and report to the school office before collecting your child from the class teacher.
+If your child has to leave school during lesson time for any reason, (e.g. to attend a dental or hospital appointment) please would you put the request in writing and report to the staff in the school office who will collect your child from class.